 Asynchronous communication (especially the stuff online) is documented by default.
 For example, if I send an email, the record exists and can be referenced years from now.

 Once again, this is obvious, but incredibly powerful as it creates a running log of communication that happens at work that can be referenced over time.
+It serves as a form of communication redundancy.

 How often have you seen a Twitter or Facebook conversation get nasty?
 It’s amazing what people will say when there’s a bit of abstraction that exists; it causes a new level of honesty, sometimes going too far the other way.